xuchen-ethz/neural_object_fitting/README.md

 This should produce similar results to [this one](https://dataset.ait.ethz.ch/downloads/IJNQ4hZGrB/results.pkl).
 Note that there might be a small variance due to the randomness of initialization.

 # Training
 Run the following command to train the model for laptop category.
 Modify `--category` to train models for other categories.
+Each of the provided checkpoints was trained for 24h on a single 1080Ti GPU.

 ```
 python train.py --config configs/config.yaml --category laptop